ddsky/api-league-clients/android/docs/HumorApi.md

 - **Accept**: application/json

-## searchJokes
+## searchJokesAPI

-> SearchJokes200Response searchJokes(keywords, includeTags, excludeTags, minRating, maxLength, offset, number)
+> SearchJokesAPI200Response searchJokesAPI(keywords, includeTags, excludeTags, minRating, maxLength, offset, number)

-Search Jokes
+Search Jokes API

 With over 50,000 jokes, you should find something for any occasion.
 There are 27 categories/tags to choose from, but you can also search for very specific words within jokes.